Displaced Tibial Plateau Fracture

 Type I – Lateral Split Fracture

-• Often treated non-surgically unless displaced.
+• It is often treated non-surgically unless it’s displaced.

 Type II – Lateral Split-Depression Fracture